While massive decisions loom for the EuroLeague's future, its 25th anniversary season is poised for greatness

 The advent of NIL money has led to the pilfering of young talent in European basketball clubs.
 Egor Demin, Fedor Zugic, and plenty of others left Europe for NIL deals this summer.
 Karim Lopez left Joventut Badalona — one of Europe’s legendary development clubs — for Australia’s NBL Next Stars program.

-EuroLeague Commercial Assets is currently valued at roughly $3.3 billion and looking to sell a minority stake.
-That puts the league as a whole at the same valuation as the Washington Wizards, the NBA’s 17th most valuable franchise, according to HoopsHype.
+EuroLeague Commercial Assets is currently valued at roughly $1 billion, according to EuroHoops, and is looking to sell a minority stake.
+That puts the league as a whole at a lower valuation than all 30 NBA teams with the New Orleans Pelicans being the lowest at $2.72 billion, according to HoopsHype.

 In the face of growing disparity, EuroLeague is persevering and continues to hunt for solutions.
 The political instability in Israel and Russia is not helping.
 CSKA Moscow continues to be involved in discussions about the future of the competition while their team remains banned from it.
 Maccabi Tel Aviv may be looking at another season with zero home games.